ferbs/webstack-micro/README.md

 * Consider manging your keys/passwords/secrets with a purpose-built tool like Vault, Nomad, Docker Secrets, Kubernetes Secrets, etc.

-See also the security notes in the README of the individual services, particularly: passportjs-auth; rabbitmq-broker; redis-main.
+See also the **security notes in individual services' README files**, particularly: passportjs-auth; rabbitmq-broker; redis-main.